-Having explored the bottom of the London race, class and economic ladder with his gritty sleeper debut “Bullet Boy,” director Saul Dibb scrutinizes the very top in “The Line of Beauty."
+Having explored the bottom of the London race, class and economic ladder with his gritty sleeper debut “Bullet Boy,” director Saul Dibb scrutinizes the very top in “The Line of Beauty.”
+BBC mini, originally broadcast in three one-hour parts, faithfully transcribes Alan Hollinghurst’s Man Booker Prize-winning novel about a young gay man given giddy –then disillusioning — entree to the innermost circles of Tory wealth and power during the go-go Thatcherite 1980s.
 Juicy, incisive drama will be in demand by the book’s many offshore fans as a DVD item.
 Discreet trimming could also make limited theatrical exposure possible.

 Middle-class scholarship student Nick Guest (Dan Stevens) becomes best mates at Oxford with Toby (Oliver Coleman), scion of rising Tory member of Parliament Gerald Fedden (Tim McInnerny).
 Their platonic (if subtly yearning on Nick’s part) friendship leads to a post-graduation offer that Nick move into the Feddens’ London manse.
 He’s ostensibly there to work on his thesis project (tellingly, about upper-crust critic and portraitist Henry James).
 But the Faddens’ glittering world of European summer homes, parties, and infinitely high connections proves mightily distracting.